FAQs

 • What is your cancellation policy?

 In order to serve you best and keep the schedule accessible, the cancellation policy respectfully asks for 48+ hours notice prior to cancellation or rescheduling.
-The policy requires at least 24 hrs notice to avoid being assessed the $45 fee for the appointment scheduled.
+The policy requires at least 24 hrs notice to avoid being assessed the $50 fee for the appointment scheduled.
+If you provide less than 12 hours notice for cancellation or no-show, you will be charged the full fee of the appointment scheduled.
 This is my way of meeting you halfway; sometimes things happen and I understand that.
 When you book an appointment, that time is reserved just for you.
-It is necessary to cancel your appointment with at least 24 hours notice to give another patient and myself time to fill the treatment slot.
+Giving proper notice allows time to fill the treatment slot.
 Cancellations due to emergencies, inclement weather, acute illness, or COVID-related symptoms are not subject to the cancellation fee.

 • How often should one get acupuncture to give it a fair shake?